zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Source Attribute:_ This contains the list of attributes which will be pulled and read by the Gluu Server.

-* _Custom LDAP Filter:_ If there is any custom search required, this filtering mechanism can be used such as "sn=*" where the value of this field ensures that every user must contain an attribute named SN.
+* _Custom LDAP Filter:_ If there is any custom search required, this filtering mechanism can be used such as "sn=*" whereas the value of this field ensures that every user must contain an attribute named SN.

 ## Source Backend LDAP Servers
 ![Source Backend](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_cache_sourcebackend.png)

 This section allows the Gluu Server to connect to the backend Active Directory/LDAP server of the organization.

 * _Name:_ Please input **source** as the value.

-* _Use Anonymous Bind:_ Some customers do now allow username/password connections to their backend server.
+* _Use Anonymous Bind:_ Some customers do now allow username/password
+  connections to their backend server.
 Enable this option if this applies to your organization.

 * _Bind DN:_ This contains the username to connect to the backend server.
 You need to use full DN here.
-As for example, _cn=gluu,dc=company,dc=org_
+As for example, _cn=gluu,dc=company,dc=org_.

 * _Use SSL:_ Use this feature if the backend server allows SSL connectivity.